Nirmal1992/100DaysOfCode/README.md

   container width.
 * The float property can move elements as far left or as far right as possible on a web page.
 * You can clear an element’s left or right side (or both) using the clear property.
-* When combined with an understanding of the box model, positioning can create visually appealing web pages.
-So far, we’ve focused on adding content in the form of text to a web page.
-In the next unit, you’ll learn how to add and manipulate images to a web page.

 ## Day 17 of Day100
 __CSS Selectors__